China's internet giants order $5 billion of Nvidia chips to power AI ambitions -FT

 The Chinese groups had also purchased a further $4 billion worth of graphics processing units to be delivered in 2024, according to the report.

+The Biden administration last October issued a sweeping set of rules designed to freeze China's semiconductor industry in place while the U.S. pours billions of dollars in subsidies into its chip industry.

-Nvidia offers the A800 processor in China to meet export control rules after U.S. officials asked the company late last year to stop exporting its two top computing chips to the country for AI-related work.
+Nvidia offers the A800 processor in China to meet export control rules after U.S. officials asked the company to stop exporting its two top computing chips to the country for AI-related work.

 The FT report comes as President Biden on Wednesday signed an executive order that would narrowly prohibit certain U.S. investments in sensitive technology in China and require government notification of funding in other tech sectors.